hannomalie/hannomalie.github.io/src/jbake/content/posts/dissecting-spring-petclinic-blackbox-tests.md

 summary=I converted all tests in Spring's example project to blackbox tests.
 Let's take a look at pros and cons. image=images/spring_logo.svg
 ~~~~~~
+This is the first entry in a series of blog posts about Spring.
+Make sure to read my [entry post](https://hannomalie.github.io/posts/dissecting-spring-petclinic-intro.html) before this one.

 ## TLDR
 - Blackbox testing can be readable, easy, simple and fast
 - It increases fidelity of your tests